PennyLaneAI/pennylane/doc/tutorials/qubit_rotation.rst

     print('\nOptimized rotation angles: {}'.format(params))

-Have a go running this yourself - the optimization should converge after 40 steps, giving the following optimum values of :math:`\phi_1` and :math:`\phi_2`:
+Have a go running this yourself - the optimization should converge after approximately 40 steps, giving the following optimum values of :math:`\phi_1` and :math:`\phi_2`:

 .. code-block:: python